gibrivera-itera/nodejs-app/README.md

-# Nodejs app with rest and graphql example
+# Nodejs app with rest and graphql example2

 An example of GraphQL queries/mutations with Node and Express js.